Due to COVID-19, the GRE is optional. Please contact the department graduate advisors at email@example.com to learn more.

 The Department of Electrical and Computer Engineering offers Bachelor of Science and Master of Science degrees in Electrical Engineering and Computer Engineering, and a Doctor of Philosophy degree in Electrical Engineering.
 It also offers two combined Bachelor of Science and Master of Science programs, one in Electrical Engineering and another in Computer Engineering.

-The Doctor of Philosophy program in Electrical Engineering (PhD in EE) prepares students to conduct cutting-edge research in a wide variety of areas, including Communications and Signal Processing, Computer Engineering, Controls and Robotics, Intelligent Systems, Nanoscale Materials, Devices and Circuits, and Power Systems and Smart Grid.
+The Doctor of Philosophy program in Electrical Engineering (PhD in EE) prepares students to conduct cutting-edge research in a wide variety of areas, including Communications, Signal Processing, and Networking, Computer Engineering, Controls and Robotics, Intelligent Systems, Nanotechnology, Advanced Materials, and Devices, and Power Systems and Smart Grid.
 The PhD program is designed to promote interdisciplinary collaboration with engagement from other departments and colleges on campus, universities throughout the world, and business leaders in various fields of industry.
 Our doctoral students find positions in academia and in top research labs in industry.

 Our Master's programs enable students to specialize in a number of areas in high demand in industry, preparing students with a mixture of solid theoretical foundations and hands-on projects and research experiences.